roblanf/sangeranalyseR/docs/source/content/beginner.rst

 sangeranalyseR takes as input a group of **.ab1** files, which it then groups together into contigs.
 Once the individual contigs are built, all the contigs are aligned and a simple phylogenetic tree is made.
 This section explains how you should organize your files before running sangeranalyseR.

 First, prepare a directory and put all your **.ab1** files inside it (there can be other files in there too, sangeranalyseR will ignore anything without a `.ab1` file extension).
-Files can be organised in as many sub-folders as you like. sangeranalyseR will recursively search all the directories inside :code:`parentDirectory` and find all files that end with **.ab1**.
+Files can be organised in as many sub-folders as you like. sangeranalyseR will recursively search all the directories inside :code:`ABIF_Directory` and find all files that end with **.ab1**.

 Second, give sangeranalyseR the information it needs to group reads into contigs.
 To do this, sangeranalyseR needs two pieces of information about each read: the direction of the read (forward or reverse), and the contig that it should be grouped into.
 There are two ways you can give sangeranalyseR this information: